Registration and Member Updates

 Update Your Profile

-All Members are required to notify the College of any changes to their registration information, including legal and common name, contact details or employment information within thirty (30) days of the change.
+All Registrants are required to notify the College of any changes to their registration information, including legal and common name, contact details or employment information within thirty (30) days of the change.
 The communications address provided in your profile is the key means by which the College keeps you informed about changes that affect you.